“He who conceals his transgressions will not prosper,

 Many of my Christian friends in the past have told me seeing a priest or going to confession wasn’t necessary at all because the only mediator between God and man is Jesus.
 While I have no qualms accepting people can pray directly to Christ and should feel free to approach their Christian brothers and sisters for prayerful insight, the problem I find with the ‘universal priesthood’ ideology is it completely invalidates any form of pastoral vocation and teaching authority (in Catholic and Protestant churches alike).
 Because of my experiences with previous bible studies and accountability groups, I feel as though it makes more sense to have someone with teaching authority who knows the bible far better than I do to act as a mentor for accountability – whether it be a church minister, pastor or an orthodox priest.
 If iron sharpens iron and the Holy Spirit speaks through other believers, then the ‘universal priesthood’ makes sense.
 However, I wouldn’t claim a quantum physics textbook is self-interpreting – I would need a qualified professor to guide and teach me on how to read and interpret the formulas.
 The same should apply when it comes to reading the bible and deciphering whether or not someone is being led by the Spirit or their own motives.
 It makes no sense for me to rely on my own understanding when it comes down to student-teacher relations, and it would be arrogant of me to claim I know the Bible better than a Catholic priest would.

 Approaching the confessional was terrifying at first, but a good experience nonetheless.
 Unfortunately, I didn’t come out of the booth shaking in excitement while speaking in tongues from a heavy spiritual epiphany laced with angelic choirs in the background -sorry to be so anti-climactic!
 But for the most part since then, I usually walked out feeling a lot more at peace with myself.
 It’s a chance to approach someone in the church to acknowledge my brokenness and be honest with my struggles.
 The priest usually suggests different tools or methods of dealing with different types of sin – whether it’s a lack of forgiveness, addiction, sexual temptation, making difficult moral decisions, the list goes on.
-Usually the confession ends with some form of penance or an act of contrition in the form of prayer afterwards.
+Usually the confession ends with some form of act of penance afterwards.
 It was a relief to release the skeletons in my closet I’ve been internalizing for years, and telling my sins to another person made everything seem more real – like shedding light unto darkness.

 That being said, I think there’s something to be said about constant renewal.